HorizenOfficial/evm-documentation/docs/integrations.md

 See thirdweb’s [Deploy from Source](https://portal.thirdweb.com/getting-started/contracts#deploy-contract-section) for detailed information.

 ## Deploy a Pre-built Popular Contract
-In the **Explore** page, you can choose from a collection of popular deployed contracts, which includes NFTs, tokens, and marketplace.
+In the **Explore** page, you can choose from a collection of popular deployed contracts, which includes NFTs, tokens, and marketplaces.
 For this exercise, a pre-built token is deployed.

 #### Deploy Token
 Perform the following steps to deploy a token.